-Meter assignment
+Meter Assignment

 Once the grid of meter cells has been defined, meters can be inserted into each cell.
-Select METERS at the top of the window, then either click on a meter cell and then click METER SOURCE at the top of the window, or press and hold/ double click on the meter cell.
+Select 'Meters' at the top of the window, then either click on a meter cell and then click 'Meter Source' at the top of the window, or press and hold/double click on the meter cell, see Fig 4.

 These two methods both bring up the meter source selection pop-up window.
 Within the pop-up, selecting a source type from the buttons down the left hand side populates the main window with all available meter source options of that type.
-Some meter sources have sub options, such as choosing a loudness meter, or an A/B fader path meter.
-Once you have selected a meter source touch APPLY TO SELECTED to add that meter source and function to the selected meter cell.